ykashou/ts-auth-hub/TASKLIST.md

 ---

 ## Task 11: OAuth Flow RBAC Integration - Full Stack
-**What you'll see:** External services receive user role and permissions in JWT tokens during OAuth redirect flow
+**What you'll see:** External services receive user role and permissions in JWT tokens during OAuth redirect flow, with comprehensive documentation in API Docs and Widget Docs

 **Changes:**
 1. **Backend**: Create `getUserPermissionsForService(userId, serviceId)` helper that fetches user's role and permissions for a service